holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 t.ok(book, "test get book"); // tape test assertion
 ```

 Run the tests and verify that you have a second assertion in your test, and that it fails.
-The only good test, is the test that failed at least once.
+The only good test is the test that failed at least once.
 That way you know you are actually testing something real.

 ### Get book